srush/parallax/README.md

-# Parallax - Pure modules with less magic
+# Parallax - Immutable modules for Pytorch and Friends

 A pure module system for a deep imaginary language.